MohamedRaslan/UR10PickAndPlace/README.md

           In the video, you will understand how to remotely control your robot in the verp from a Matlab Script
    4. Remote API Functions ( For [Matlab](http://www.coppeliarobotics.com/helpFiles/en/remoteApiFunctionsMatlab.htm) ).

-          In the Remote API functions (Matlab) website you will find out how to use the API functions for Matlab
+          In the Remote API functions (Matlab) website you will find out how to use the Verp API functions for Matlab